nath1295/LLMFlex/docs/markdown/llmplus/Tools/web_search_tool.md

         embeddings (Type[BaseEmbeddingsToolkit]): Embeddings to use for creating template name (str, optional): Name of the tool.
 Defaults to 'web_search'. description (str, optional): Description of the tool.
-Defaults to WEB_SEARCH_TOOL_DESCRIPTION. search_engine (Literal[&#39;duckduckgo&#39;], optional): Name of the search engine of the tool.
+Defaults to WEB_SEARCH_TOOL_DESCRIPTION. key_phrases (List[str], optional): List of key phrases to trigger the tool in the chat setup.
+Defaults to ['use the browser', 'check online', 'search the internet']. search_engine (Literal[&#39;duckduckgo&#39;], optional): Name of the search engine of the tool.
 Defaults to 'duckduckgo'.
         verbose: Whether to print logs while running the tool.
 Defaults to True.